-An abstract is a short summary of the research project/dissertation/thesis.
-An abstract should briefly describe the objectives (problem statement), the significance of research, research methodology, as well as the findings and conclusion of the research.
+An abstract is a short summary of the research report/dissertation/thesis.
+An abstract should briefly describe the objectives of the research (problem statement), the significance of the research, research methodology, as well as the findings and conclusion of the research.

-The Abstract page begins with the title of research project/dissertation/thesis (in uppercase) that is approved by the faculty after the submission of 3 Months' Notice.
+The Abstract page begins with the title of research report/dissertation/thesis (in uppercase) that is approved by the faculty.
 Candidates are not allowed to change the title without the approval of the faculty.

-An abstract must not exceed 500 words, typed in a single paragraph with doublespacing, and written in Bahasa Malaysia and English language.
+An abstract must not exceed 500 words, typed in a single paragraph with double-spacing, and written in Bahasa Malaysia and English language.
 A maximum of five (5) keywords should also be listed below the abstract (Figure 2.3).

-Where the language of the thesis is other than Bahasa Malaysia or English, an abstract in that language must also be included.
+Where the language of the thesis is other than Bahasa Malaysia [Malaysia] or English [United Kingdom], an abstract in that language must also be included.
 The sequence of abstracts is as follows:

-- For research project/dissertation/thesis written in Bahasa Malaysia, the abstract in Bahasa Malaysia is followed by the English version. - For research project/dissertation/thesis written in English, the abstract in English is followed by the Bahasa Malaysia version. - For research project/dissertation/thesis written in Arabic, the abstract in Arabic is followed by its version in Bahasa Malaysia and English.
+- For research report /dissertation/thesis written in Bahasa Malaysia, the abstract in Bahasa Malaysia is followed by the English version. - For research report /dissertation/thesis written in English, the abstract in English is followed by the Bahasa Malaysia version. - For research report /dissertation/thesis written in Arabic, the abstract in Arabic is followed by its version in Bahasa Malaysia and English.